 - Test of English as a Foreign Language (TOEFL) or The International English Language Testing System (IELTS) Official Scores (for international students only)

 Applications that are incomplete at the time of review will not be competitive for admission.
 Making sure an application is complete is solely the responsibility of the applicant and should be done in a timely manner.

-The minimum admissions requirements are set by the UC Berkeley Graduate Division as described at 8.
+The minimum admissions requirements are set by the UC Berkeley Graduate Division.
 Applicants from countries in which the official language is not English must also demonstrate English language proficiency (refer to the TOEFL section below for full details).

 The MTM program has additional requirements described here and on the Admissions FAQ page.

 Admissions decisions are based on a comprehensive reading of the application including test scores, academics, essays, letters of recommendation, and prior research and work experience.
 Students from all educational fields are eligible to apply.
 All applicants should be aware that the masters curriculum requires coursework in bioengineering fundamentals; those with a non-technical background should speak to their ability to handle the more rigorous technical components of the coursework.
 Applicants who already hold a masters degree in bioengineering (or a similar field) should specify their reasons for pursuing this additional masters; duplicate degrees are not allowed.

 Please note: the MTM program is focused specifically on training in translational medicine rather than basic research.
 As such, this master’s degree is generally intended as a terminal degree for students interested in industry or entrepreneurial ventures.
 It is not intended as a gateway to the Bioengineering joint-PhD program.
 Applicants who intend to pursue additional degrees beyond the MTM program should be prepared to explain their intended educational trajectory.

 Note that GRE scores are no longer required for the MTM application.